Portokalopita is a traditional Greek orange cake that is extraordinarily aromatic and moist. It is soaked in a mildly spiced orange syrup.

 HOW TO MAKE PORTOKALOPITA GREEK ORANGE PHYLLO CAKE

 The first thing to do is make the syrup and let it cool.
 I usually make it a few hours ahead and put it in the refrigerator so it’s nice and cold.

-After that, you dry out your phyllo sheets and crush them:
+After that, you need to dry out your phyllo sheets.

-Then you make the batter and bake the cake:
+Then you make the batter spread it evenly in the pan and bake the cake.

 Portokalopita can be served in so many delicious ways!
 Here are a few of my favorites!
 You should definitely give them ALL a try!

 Warm or cold